top of page

 Along with LEAN, compliance practitioners should embrace systems thinking and cybernetics.

-Systems thinking allows practitioners to understand the interconnectedness of compliance components within an organization and design comprehensive strategies that address the entire compliance ecosystem.
+Systems thinking allows practitioners to understand the inter-connectedness of compliance components within an organization and design comprehensive strategies that address the entire compliance ecosystem.

 Furthermore, cybernetics plays a vital role in compliance by providing insights into communication, control, and regulation within systems.
 Compliance practitioners can apply cybernetic principles to enhance their understanding of regulatory systems, organizational compliance frameworks, monitoring systems, and risk management practices.

-Cybernetics can be applied to all systems under regulation, not just limited to cybersecurity or data protection.
+Cybernetics can be applied to all systems under regulation, not just limited to cyber-security or data protection.
 Cybernetics is the study of how systems (people and machines) function, communicate, and regulate themselves, and it can be applied to various domains within compliance.
 Here are a few examples:

 • Organizational Compliance Systems: Cybernetics can help compliance practitioners understand the internal mechanisms and feedback loops within an organization's compliance system.
 By studying how information flows, decision-making processes, and control mechanisms operate, practitioners can identify areas where compliance may be compromised or improved.